akashslife/Natural-language-processing-NLP/Practicals Lists.md

 3) Create the Bag-of-word using NLTK

-4)-To find N-grams from the corpus.
+4) To find N-grams from the corpus.

 5) To perform POS tagging on given Corpus.

 6) To perform IOB tagging on given Corpus.

-7)To perform Text Dependency Parsing.
+7) To perform Text Dependency Parsing.

 8) To Perform NER Tagging